lehaanwar/football-players-data/README.md

 BR1: Player Valuation
 •Identify the relationships between player attributes such as age, skill ratings, international reputation and their wages, value and release clauses.
 •Show relationships with data visualisations such as scatter plots and heat maps.

-•Succes criteria:
+•Succes criteria: Using some of the variables above overall rating, wage euro, value euro and release clause euro, relationships were identified using heatmaps and scatter plots.
+The correlation matrix was utilised to calculate the Pearson correlation coefficient between the variables in the dataset.

+* overall_rating vs wage_euro 0.74 Strong — better players earn more

+* overall_rating vs value_euro0.83 Very strong — better players are worth more

+* overall_rating vs release_clause_euro 0.82 Very strong — better players have higher release clauses

+* value_euro vs release_clause_euro 0.99 Near perfect — clubs set release clauses based on value

+* wage_euro vs value_euro 0.86 Very strong — higher earners are valued more

 BR2: Players performances
 •Analyse and compare player skill ratings, such as finishing, passing, crossing.
 •Enable stakeholders to filter and identify players by position and skillset.
-•Provide visualisations that highlight top 10 performing players •Success criteria:
+•Provide visualisations that highlight top 10 performing players

+•Success criteria: Grouping player attributes, player skills ratings were compared.
+The top performing players were shown on the dashboard in PowerBI.

 BR3: Player Biographical Profiling
-•Access to biographical and physical data such as age, nationality, height and weight •Success criteria:
+•Access to biographical and physical data such as age, nationality, height and weight •Success criteria: Height vs Weight by position group using a scatterplot with a trend line, top 10 players by overall rating with name and nationality using a bar chart, age distribution by number of players using a histogram.

 BR4: Predict player model
-•Develop a machine learning model to predict a player's wage or release clause based on their attributes •Achieve a minimum acceptable accuracy on unseen data •Enable stakeholders such as agents and clubs to estimate a player's market value before negotiations •Success Criteria: Model R² ≥ 0.85, MAE within an acceptable euro threshold, validated through cross-validation
+•Develop a machine learning model to predict a player's wage or release clause based on their attributes •Achieve a minimum acceptable accuracy on unseen data •Enable stakeholders such as agents and clubs to estimate a player's market value before negotiations

+•Success Criteria: created simple linear transgression, random tree transgression.
+Grouped Random Forest Model Mean Squared Error: 7373506971534.81 Grouped Random Forest Model R-squared: 0.9702

 BR5: Player profiles internationally
-•Analyse the relationship between a player's international reputation, overall rating, and their public profile •Support stakeholders such as advertising companies, journalists, and content creators in identifying high profile players •Provide rankings and visualisations of players by overall rating and international reputation •Success Criteria:
+•Analyse the relationship between a player's international reputation, overall rating, and their public profile •Support stakeholders such as advertising companies, journalists, and content creators in identifying high profile players •Provide rankings and visualisations of players by overall rating and international reputation

+•Success Criteria: comparing the overall rating distribution by international reputation using a histogram and a violin plot.

 BR6: Interactive Dashboard & Data Exploration
-•Create a user friendly dashboard for non-technical stakeholders to explore player data •Enable filtering and segmentation by multiple criteria including position, nationality, age, and skill ratings •Provide real time visualisations of player distributions and comparisons •Success Criteria: Dashboard accessible without coding knowledge, responsive to all filter combinations, and usable by stakeholders ranging from football fans to professional scouts
+•Create a user friendly dashboard for non-technical stakeholders to explore player data •Enable filtering and segmentation by multiple criteria including position, nationality, age, and skill ratings •Provide real time visualisations of player distributions and comparisons

+•Success Criteria: Dashboard created which is responsive to all filter combinations, and usable by stakeholders ranging from football fans to professional scouts.

 ## Analysis techniques used